Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-The partial pressure of N$_2$ is also sensitive to \fOtwo because it dissolves preferentially in the silicate melt under highly reducing conditions (\dIW{}$\lesssim$ -3), at which N$^{3-}$ is stable \citep{libourel2003nitrogen}.
-Consequently, highly reduced atmospheres are likely to be nitrogen-depleted relative to oxidised atmospheres \citep{shorttle2024distinguishing}.
+The partial pressure of N$_2$ is sensitive to \fOtwo because it dissolves preferentially in the silicate melt under highly reducing conditions (\dIW{}$\lesssim$ -3), at which N$^{3-}$ is stable \citep{libourel2003nitrogen,bernadou2021nitrogen}.
+Consequently, highly reduced atmospheres are likely to be nitrogen-depleted relative to oxidised atmospheres \citep{shorttle2024distinguishing} (Fig. \ref{fig:ingassing}).
 Therefore, even at high H/C ratios, the formation of gaseous ammonia, a reducing species, is inhibited, a result compounded by its thermal instability at the temperatures of HRE atmospheres.
+Gaseous nitrogen therefore mostly occurs as N$_2$(g), with oxidising atmospheres (\dIW{} $\gtrsim +3$) potentially forming nitrous oxide, NO(g), in similar or greater quantities than N$_2$(g).